thingsboard/thingsboard.github.io/docs/user-guide/install/pe/cluster/aws-microservices-setup.md

 - `region` - should be the AWS region where you want your cluster to be located (the default value is `us-east-1`)
 - `availabilityZones` - should specify the exact IDs of the region's availability zones (the default value is `[us-east-1a,us-east-1b,us-east-1c]`)
-- `instanceType` - the type of the instance with TB node (the default value is `m5.xlarge`)
+- `instanceType` - the type of the instance with TB node (the default value is `t3.xlarge`)

-**Note**: if you don't make any changes to `instanceType` and `desiredCapacity` fields, the EKS will deploy **1** node of type **m5.xlarge**.
+**Note**: if you don't make any changes to `instanceType` and `desiredCapacity` fields, the EKS will deploy **3** nodes of type **t3.xlarge**.

 {% capture aws-eks-security %}
-In case you want to secure access to the PostgreSQL, you'll need to configure the existing VPC or create a new one, set it as the VPC for the ThingsBoard cluster, create security group for PostgreSQL, set them for `node` node-group in the ThingsBoard cluster and configure the access from the ThingsBoard cluster nodes to PostgreSQL using another security group.
+In case you want to secure access to the PostgreSQL and MSK, you'll need to configure the existing VPC or create a new one, set it as the VPC for the ThingsBoard cluster, create security groups for PostgreSQL and MSK, set them for `node` node-group in the ThingsBoard cluster and configure the access from the ThingsBoard cluster nodes to PostgreSQL/MSK using another security group.

 You can find more information about configuring VPC for `eksctl` [here](https://eksctl.io/usage/vpc-networking/).
 {% endcapture %}